gabsoftware/GabNetStats/README.md

 * If it cannot find the GabTracker project, in the solution, add an existing project and choose the GabTracker project
 * Generate the solution
 * GabNetStats should build without errors.

+## Many thanks to :
+- Igor Tolmachev (www.itsamples.com) for the original idea
+- Valerij Romanovskij (alias ext5 on GitHub) for the Russian translation